jzxr/jzxr.github.io/README.md

 ### 4.1.2 Stackoverflow - get data required

 ---
-This body content is to read data in csvs and get sum of view
+This function is to read data in csvs and get sum of view

 ---